roudikk/use-case-mvvm-coroutines/README.md

 # use-case-mvvm-coroutines
-Android Base Use Case that handles single returns, steam of data or a task completion.
-Implementation with MVVM and coroutines.
+Use Case that can be used in a Clean Architecture Android Project using coroutines.
+Can be used in use cases that are a task without a return, a use case with a single return or a use case that emits multiple items (stream).